 Things to do in Andover, Hampshire

-Andover in Hampshire is situated on the River Anton, 13 miles northwest of Winchester it has just over 52,000 residents.
-Founded in Saxon times, it was listed in the Domesday Book record of 1086AD as having six water mills which were used for processing wool.
+Founded in Saxon times, it was listed in the Domesday Book record of 1086AD as having six water mills that were used for processing wool.

 Present Day Andover